 Scoville, Caleb.
 “What Good is Nature? – Review of Justin Farrell, The Battle for Yellowstone: Morality and the Sacred Roots of Environmental Conflict (Princeton University Press, 2015).”
 European Journal of Sociology 59.3 (2018): 421-428. [read online]

-"Constructing Environmental Compliance: Law, Science, and Endangered Species Conservation in California's Delta"
+"Constructing Environmental Compliance: Law, Science, and Endangered Species Conservation in California's Delta" (Revise and Resubmit at the American Journal of Sociology)

 - Pacific Sociological Association Distinguished Graduate Student Paper Award